armoucar/armoucar.github.io/_posts/2016-02-29-rails-production-ready-in-few-steps.md

 ActiveRecord::Base.connection.execute("SHOW DATABASES;")
 {% endhighlight %}

 If the above command executes fine, we're done with all the configuration.
 Now we have a basic Rails environment ready for production.
-The provisioning of development and production is automated which will give a boost whenever a new person comes to the team or a new server has to be added to the chain.
-Add a new server won't be so easy with the configuration we've just made, but Ansible is a powerful and will help when the architecture is ready for work together.
+Provisioning of development and production is automated which will give a boost whenever a new person comes to the team or a new server has to be added to a cluster chain.
+The current architecture is not ready for clustering, so add a new server is not straightforward.
+Even so, Ansible is a powerful tool and will help a lot when the architecture is ready to work in cluster.

 <a name="troubleshooting" />